 Hi!
-This is our wonderful team of motivated international minded students.
-We try to make sure that the international students get to know each other and have a great time here in Hamburg.
-Therefore we organize many different events.
+This is our wonderful team of motivated and open-minded volunteers.
+We make sure that the international students get to know each other and have a great time here in Hamburg.
+Curious?
+Check out our semester program and Join our various awesome events!
 If you need help or have any questions or problems, you can always ask us!

 I‘m Sandro and since the WS 2013/14 I’m a part of the ESN-Teams of the TU Harburg.
 Although I am a HWI-student, I’m not studying at the TU, therefore I thought that I have to support the ESN-department here strongly!
 I‘ve already been 2x in ERASMUS – both times in Italy.
 The first time for a semester of studies in Genova, the second time for a stage close to Venice and soon I’ll even leave Germany for a third time to live another semester in Alicante.
 Due to the fact that in such an unforgettable time I‘ve made so many extraordinary experiences during my ERASMUS, I‘ve decided that I want to help you guys, as a member of the ESN, to also have a great time here in Hamburg!

 So, hope to see you at the next ESN-Party! ;-)